ncahill89/EIVmodels/README.md

 # EIVmodels

-EIVmodels is a R package designed to run some commonly used models (linear regression, change-point regression, (Integrated) Gaussian process regression) accounting for measurement error in a Bayesian framework.
-Learn more in `vignette("eivmodels")`.
+In statistics, errors-in-variables (EIV) models, or measurement error models, are regression models that account for measurement errors in both the independent (predictor) and dependent (outcome) variables.
+EIVmodels is a R package designed to account for measurement errors in some commonly used models (linear regression, change-point regression, (Integrated) Gaussian process regression).
+The models are implemented in a Bayesian framework using the JAGS (Just Another Gibbs Sampler) software.

+# Requirements

+  - The package requires the installation of the JAGS software which you can download JAGS from [here](https://sourceforge.net/projects/mcmc-jags/).

+# Getting started

+See Overview, Vignettes and Tutorials

 ## Installation

-You will need to install the JAGS (Just Another Gibbs Sampler) software in order for the functions in the package to work.
-You can download JAGS from [here](https://sourceforge.net/projects/mcmc-jags/).

-This package is not currently on cran so you can download from Github.
-Make sure to have the `devtools` package installed and the execute the following:
+  - This package is not currently on cran so you can download from Github.
+Make sure to have the `devtools` package installed and then execute the following:

 ```
-# Install development version from Github
 devtools::install_github("ncahill89/EIVmodels")
 ```